-"Therefore welcome one another as Christ has welcomed you, for the glory of God" Romans 15:7
+"Therefore welcome one another as Christ has welcomed you, for the glory of God" Romans 15:7 a) St Matthew Academy has an agreed admission number of 60 pupils for Year R (Reception) and 180 pupils in Year 7.

 1. Admission Arrangements